-Dane County Public Works, Highway & Transportation Dept., 1919 Alliant Energy Center Way, Madison, WI 53713, will receive sealed Proposals until:
+Dane County Dept. of Public Works, Highway & Transportation, 1919 Alliant Energy Center Way, Madison, WI 53713, will receive sealed Proposals until:

-2:00 P.M., TUESDAY, MARCH 13, 2018
+2:00 P.M., TUESDAY, APRIL 10, 2018

-REQUEST FOR PROPOSALS NO. 318001 JAIL CONSOLIDATION - CONSTRUCTION MANAGEMENT SERVICES PUBLIC SAFETY BUILDING 115 WEST DOTY STREET MADISON, WISCONSIN
+REQUEST FOR PROPOSALS NO. 318003

+JAIL CONSOLIDATION - ARCHITECTURAL / ENGINEERING DESIGN SERVICES PUBLIC SAFETY BUILDING 115 WEST DOTY ST., MADISON, WI

-Dane County is inviting Proposals for professional construction management services for the addition of four floors to the Public Safety Building & consolidating three of the Sheriff's existing facilities into one.
-These services shall include planning, organizing, leading and controlling the progress of the project and coordinating the County's needs and approvals between the architect / engineer and general contractor during design and construction.
+Dane County is inviting Proposals for professional architectural and engineering design services for the addition of four floors to the Public Safety Building & consolidating three of the Sheriff's existing facilities into one.
 Only firms with capabilities, experience & expertise with similar projects should obtain this Request for Proposals document & submit Proposals.

-Request for Proposals document may be obtained after 2:00 p.m. on January 16, 2018 by downloading it from bids-pwht.countyofdane.com.
+Request for Proposals document may be obtained after 2:00 p.m. on Thursday, February 22, 2018 by downloading it from bids-pwht.countyofdane.com.
 Please call Scott Carlson, Project Manager, at 608/266-4179, or our office at 608/266-4018, for any questions or additional information.